 In November of 1934, the Bank applied for (and subsequently received) permission to convert the house into four apartments.
 In 1935, it applied to add a two car garage, but subsequently abandoned the permit.

-On May 15, 1942, 86 Commonwealth was acquired by the Newbury Investment Corporation, one of several companies owned by real estate dealer Miss Bertha E. Cohen.
+On May 15, 1942, 86 Commonwealth was acquired by the Newbury Investment Corporation, one of several companies owned by real estate investor Miss Bertha Evelyn Cohen.
 In March of 1954, Newbury Investment applied for (and subsequently received) permission to increase the number of apartments from four to seven.
 In February of 1955, it applied for (and subsequently received) permission to further increase the number of apartments to eight.

 Bertha Cohen died in February of 1965.
 In her obituary, published February 2, 1965, and a profile article published on February 7, 1965, the Boston Globe noted that she had come to the United States from Poland as a young girl, first had worked as a milliner in Roxbury and then at Chandler’s Department Store, and then began buying property.
 She ultimately owned a large number of properties in Cambridge and Boston, and was “known as the woman ‘who owns Harvard Square.’“